-Narrow Gate Exchange is available to qualified young men between the ages of 18-25 who are working in cooperation with a qualified NPO Affiliate.
-NG Exchange students are required to visit the US and attend a 60-day intensive program (in English) where they will receive personal discipleship and high-quality training on proper maintenance/operation of a Wood-mizer sawmill.
+Narrow Gate Exchange is available to qualified young men who are working in cooperation with a qualified NPO Affiliate.
+NG Exchange students are required to visit the US and attend a 90-day intensive program (in English) where they will receive personal discipleship and high-quality training on proper maintenance/operation of a Wood-mizer sawmill.
 Attendees also work on developing their skills as woodworkers, business plan development and becoming more effective disciplemakers in the process.

 What are the qualifications to become a NG Exchange Student?
-We are looking for young men ages 18-25 who possess a love for Jesus, are committed to seeing their country and communities thrive, and possess a desire to learn skills to launch a business that will provide jobs and economic benefit to their local community.
-Students should possess the following: A desire to return to their country and see their communities transformed; dexterity when using their hands or perhaps actual “hands-on” experience or aptitude with making things with their hands; ‘leadership skills’ or the ability to ‘teach others’; an aptitude of running machinery and/or running a business is a huge plus…as is demonstraing an “entreprenuerial spirit”
+We are looking for young men who are actively engaged with a qualified affiliate NPO, who possess a love for Jesus, are committed to seeing their country and communities thrive, and desire to learn skills to launch a business that will provide jobs and economic benefit to their local community.

 Want to find out more about where our students will be staying?